Ultra-High Energy Cosmic Ray production in the polar cap regions of black hole magnetospheres: Electromagnetic emission from the gap

 The VHE \gr s emitted by the accelerated particles can be absorbed in interactions with soft background photons or with magnetic fields. $e^+e^-$ pairs produced in these interactions could initiate a development of electromagnetic cascade in the gap which finally can ``short circuit'' the vacuum gap and neutralize the parallel component of the electric field via charge redistribution.
 Similarly to the case of vacuum gaps in the pulsar magnetospheres, the condition that the high-energy gamma-ray quanta emitted from the gap do not produce $e^+e^-$ pairs either in interaction with the strong magnetic field or with the soft background photons can limit the height of the gap.
 Requiring that the gap height $H$ is smaller than the mean free path of a $\gamma$ ray through the magnetic field, one finds \cite{erber}

 In the case when the magnetic field is almost aligned with the black hole rotation axis, the \gr s are emitted along the direction of propagation of the accelerated particles, which, in turn, move along the magnetic field lines.
-This means that the typical normal component of the magnetic field is
+For small inclination angles, the curvature radius of the magnetic field lines in the vacuum gap above the magnetic poles could be estimated as $R_B\sim R_{\rm Schw}/\sin(\chi)$.
+This means that the typical normal component of the magnetic field encountered by the \gr s propagating inside the gap is

 so that for the case $\chi\sim 1^\circ$, considered here, the magnetic field component orthogonal to the particle and \gr\ velocity is some 2 orders of magnitude weaker than the parallel one.
 This means that even if the magnetic field in the vacuum gap is very strong, $B\sim 10^6$~G, the typical mean free path of the \gr s is larger than the characteristic distance scale of the problem (the Schwarzschild radius, $R_{\rm Schw}$).
 Thus, in the considered case of the gap with ``aligned'' magnetic field, the pair production is not important over the entire range of BH masses studied in this paper.
 To check this conclusion we have included in the numerical code a calculation of the mean free path of the \gr s emitted at each step of the particle trajectory and checked that the condition (\ref{pair}) is never violated when the acceleration to the energies above $10^{20}$~eV is possible in the range of parameters $M,B,H$ and $\chi$ considered above.